The Cult: Choice of Weapon and Hidden City (2011–2017)

-On 28 September 2012, it was announced that the band would release Weapon of Choice, a "prequel" album to accompany the band's latest album, Choice of Weapon.
-The digital-only release, available exclusively on iTunes for two months only beginning 16 October, features the songs that were ultimately included in "Choice Of Weapon" at an earlier stage of development.
-Explaining the motivations behind the release, singer Ian Astbury said that "These songs were turned over and over, forged in long rehearsals and writing sessions, and emanated from challenges both personal and professional.
+On 28 September 2012, it was announced that the band would release Weapon of Choice, a "prequel" album to accompany the band's latest studio album, Choice of Weapon.
+The digital-only release, available exclusively on iTunes for two months only beginning 16 October, features the songs that were ultimately included in Choice of Weapon at an earlier stage of development.
+Explaining the motivations behind the release, lead vocalist Ian Astbury said that "These songs were turned over and over, forged in long rehearsals and writing sessions, and emanated from challenges both personal and professional.
 We put our guts into this; [Producer Chris] Goss was able to create an environment where the songs were born through playing and turning over lyrics, through hard work and intense sessions."
 Astbury added "These songs have an integrity and rawness of their own.
-In many ways it's a different album to the one we released and reveals the foundations of 'Choice Of Weapon'.
+In many ways it's a different album to the one we released and reveals the foundations of Choice of Weapon.
 We were able to close the doors and begin to explore spaces we had not been in for a while."
 The song "Twisted and Bleeding" was made available for free download at the band's website ahead of the full digital release.

 On 20 June 2013, the band announced the release of Electric-Peace which comprises the entire Electric album plus the Peace album which was previously released on the now discontinued Rare Cult box set in 2000.
-It is due for release in the US on 30 July.
-In 2013 Mike Dimkich left the band and joined Bad Religion to cover for guitarist Greg Hetson.
-James Stevenson, from the Beauty's On The Streets tour in 1994, replaced Dimkich as the Cult's rhythm guitarist.
+It was released in the US on 30 July.
+In 2013, Mike Dimkich left the band and joined Bad Religion to replace guitarist Greg Hetson.
+James Stevenson, from the Beauty's on the Streets tour in 1994, replaced Dimkich as the Cult's rhythm guitarist.

-In March 2013, Billy Duffy told the Argentine journalist Fabrizio Pedrotti that the Cult had begun work on a new album for a 2014 release.
+In March 2013, Billy Duffy told the Argentine journalist Fabrizio Pedrotti that the Cult had begun work on a new studio album for a 2014 release.
 The band were expected to begin work on the album after they finish their 2013 world tour, where they played the Electric album in its entirety.
-In August 2014, Billy added that the next album, which was not expected to be released before 2015 at the earliest, "will be more guitar heavy".
+In August 2014, Duffy added that the next album, which was not expected to be released before 2015 at the earliest, would "be more guitar heavy".

-On 5 November 2015, it was announced that The Cult would release their new album, entitled Hidden City, on 5 February 2016.
+On 5 November 2015, it was announced that the Cult would release their new studio album, entitled Hidden City, on 5 February 2016.
 The album is said to be the final part of a trilogy that began with Born into This, and marks the fifth time Bob Rock had produced a Cult album.
 The band also announced that they had hired Australian-born bassist Grant Fitzpatrick (ex-Mink) as the replacement for Chris Wyse.
 Chris Chaney (Jane's Addiction, Camp Freddy) and producer Bob Rock performed session bass on the album.
-In support of Hidden City, The Cult opened for Guns N' Roses on the Not in This Lifetime...
+In support of Hidden City, the Cult opened for Guns N' Roses on the Not in This Lifetime...
 Tour.